 \section{Introduction}

 IceCube has measured a diffuse flux of astrophysical neutrinos with a spectrum roughly consistent with a power law, $\Phi_\nu \propto E_\nu^{-\gamma}$, over the range $\sim 10$~TeV–10~PeV, with $\gamma = 2.4{-}2.9$ depending on the specific analysis considered \citep[e.g.,][]{Abbasi2021, Abbasi2022}.
 Since its discovery in 2013 \citep{IceCube2013}, improved statistics and analysis techniques have refined this picture.
-The latest results extend the spectrum down to $\sim 1$~TeV and reveal evidence for a low-energy break near 10~TeV \citep{basu_measurement_2025}, indicating that the diffuse neutrino spectrum deviates from a simple power law.
+The latest results extend the spectrum down to $\sim 1$~TeV and have revealed evidence of a low-energy break near 10~TeV \citep{basu_measurement_2025}, indicating that the diffuse neutrino spectrum deviates from a simple power law.
 The origin of this unresolved emission remains unknown.

 In addition to the measurement of the diffuse flux, searches for neutrino point sources have been performed over the past decade.
-To date, only two astrophysical neutrino sources have been identified at a high confidence level, both associated with active galaxies of different types, the blazar TXS~0506+065 \citep{collaboration_neutrino_2018, padovani_dissecting_2018} and the nearby Seyfert II NGC~1068, which stands as the ``hottest'' spot in the neutrino sky \citep{abbasi_search_2024, abbasi_evidence_2025}.
+To date, only two astrophysical neutrino sources have been identified at a high confidence level, and both are associated with active galaxies of different types: the blazar TXS~0506+065 \citep{collaboration_neutrino_2018, padovani_dissecting_2018} and the nearby Seyfert II NGC~1068, which stands as the ``hottest'' spot in the neutrino sky \citep{abbasi_search_2024, abbasi_evidence_2025}.